First Year and Transfer J.D. Students

 PLEASE REVIEW BEFORE STARTING:

-- The application process for the UPCOMING 2021-22 academic year is now live.
+- The application process for the 2022-23 academic year is not live.
+However after October 1st, you can complete Step 1 and Step 2 (if applicable).

-- Merit-based scholarships are administered by the Office of Admissions.
+- Merit-based scholarships are managed by the Office of Admissions.

-- Tax Documents for Need-Based Grant Applicants – Please DO NOT send tax documents to Georgetown Law UNTIL you have received a tentative Georgetown Dean’s Tuition Grant award even though CollegeBoard states that you should submit tax documents within your CSS Profile.
+- Tax Documents for Need-Based Grant Applicants – Please DO NOT send tax documents to Georgetown Law UNTIL you have been awarded a tentative Georgetown Dean’s Tuition Grant award even though CollegeBoard may state that you should submit tax documents within your CSS Profile or directly to us.